Icon of program: EarthDesk

 by Anonymous

+Won't update.
 It was right on the money when I installed it, but at the moment it is showing Japan as daylight even though it is plainly dark outside, being 9:30pm here.It won't show the live status, which is very frustrating.
 I can't find anything saying this is a limitation of the trial version.
 I certainly won't buy the program unless I know it will update automatically.
-More

 by Anonymous

+installed but not working.
 I've got a horizontal white strip across my desktop, but no picture of the earth.
 I wish it would work, would be nice.
-More

 by Anonymous